 For grades that have returned for full in person instruction, complying with all the specific cohorting requirements above is not required.
-Nevertheless, applying thesame principles to the creation of stable learning groups can provide a key mitigation layer in schools.
+Nevertheless, applying the same principles to the creation of stable learning groups can provide a key mitigation layer in schools.
 A stable group is a group with fixed membership that stays together without mixing with any other groups for any activities.
 Implementing stable groups of students and staff reduces the numbers of exposed individuals if COVID-19 is introduced into the group; decreases opportunities for exposure to or transmission of the virus; facilitates more efficient contact tracing in the event of a positive case; and allows for targeted testing and quarantine of a small group instead of potential schoolwide closures in the event of a positive case or cluster of cases.

 Creating and maintaining stable groups is required for return to in-person instruction in elementary schools.
 The size of these stable groups in elementary schools is not limited to a specific maximum number but is dependent on utilization of the available classroom space to allow physical distancing of no less than 3 feet between students and no less than 6 feet between students and staff.
-For the purpose of maintaining stable groups of students in elementary school while allowing specialized instructors to interact with more students, each teacher in the elementary schools reopened for full-grade in-person instruction may be assigned to work with up to 3 stable groups during the course of the school day or school week.
+Teachers and other staff that interact with students may work with multiple groups and classrooms without a maximum limit.
+It is strongly recommended that all staff be fully vaccinated against COVID-19.
+For staff who are not fully vaccinated and interacting with multiple groups of students, they should wear a face shield in addition to the required face mask.

 Because middle and high school curricula differ from elementary school curricula, groups are likely to be larger in the upper grades compared to elementary where a single classroom of students usually all remain together with the same teacher for the majority of the day.
-Due to logistical challenges of creating stable groups in middle and high school, LACDPH is not requiring stable grouping of students in that setting but does recommendit as a best practice that middle and high schools should consider when planning for reopening.
+Due to logistical challenges of creating stable groups in middle and high school, LACDPH is not requiring stable grouping of students in that setting but does recommend it as a best practice that middle and high schools should consider when planning for reopening.